Stocks surge on Wall Street; UK tax retreat welcomed

-NEW YORK (AP) — Stocks surged in morning trading on Wall Street Monday and marked the latest about-face for a market that has been unsteadily lurching between gains and losses.
+NEW YORK (AP) — Stocks surged in afternoon trading on Wall Street Monday and marked the latest about-face for a market that has been unsteadily lurching between gains and losses.

 U.K. government bonds rallied following news that the country's new Treasury chief was abandoning nearly all of a series of unfunded tax cuts announced last month that had upset markets.

 Markets in Europe were broadly higher and most markets in Asia gained ground.
-Oil prices rose 1.3%.
+Oil prices rose.

 The broader market is coming off of an extremely volatile week that closed with most major indexes in the red.
 Investors remain worried about hot Inflation and the potential for a recession to hit the U.S. and global economy.
 The big concern is the Fed's aggressive policy to raise interest rates to cool inflation, which could go too far and slow the economy so much that it slips into a recession.